kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 Add `monitor` field in the spec.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `Mssqlserver` CR is updated in your cluster.

-Now, `gitops` operator will detect the monitoring changes and create a `Restart` ElasticsearchOpsRequest to add the `Mssqlserver` database monitoring.
+Now, `gitops` operator will detect the monitoring changes and create a `Restart` mssqlserverOpsRequest to add the `Mssqlserver` database monitoring.
 List the resources created by `gitops` operator in the `demo` namespace.
 ```bash
 $ kubectl get Elasticsearches.gitops.kubedb.com,Elasticsearches.kubedb.com,Elasticsearchopsrequest -n demo
 NAME                          TYPE            VERSION   STATUS   AGE